 Alfa Romeo Super Bowl Ad 3: Mozzafiato

-SoFi made a surprise return appearance in this year’s Super Bowl.
+SoFi made a surprise return appearance in last year’s Super Bowl.
 They also advertised in Super Bowl 50.
 SoFi, which stands for “Social Financing” is an innovative loan company that strives to help connect alumni so they can help each other with student and other loans.

 Watch the 2017 SoFi Super Bowl ad: